utelle/SQLite3MultipleCiphers/docs/configuration/config_sql_pragmas.md

 ```
 Note
 {: .label .label-red .ml-0 .mb-1 .mt-2 }
 The unquoted variant for the _passphrase_ is only valid, if the passphrase does not contain any whitespace characters.
+The _rekey_ pragma only works with string keys.
+If you use a binary key, use the _hexrekey_ pragma instead.

 <span class="label label-green">Example 1:</span> _Change passphrase_